Onemata/onemata.github.io/docs/access-onemata-sample-feeds.md

 ### Step 3: Receive S3 Bucket URI and Paths

-Onemata will provision access to AWS S3 Buckets and provide the S3 URI and path to requested data.
+Onemata will provision access to AWS S3 Buckets and provide the S3 URI and paths.

-Generally Onemata uses AWS region `us-west-2` (Oregon) and names S3 Buckets using the following format:
+Generally, Onemata uses AWS region `us-west-2` (Oregon) and names S3 Buckets using the following format:

 ```
 s3://**feed-id**.sample.parquet.usw2.onemata.com